Satisfactory Academic Progress

 If the student is disqualified due to not meeting progress, student may submit a petition for financial aid.

-All SAP related forms (petitions for extension, requests to change approved classes) are located on the FORMS webpage, linked here and on the left side of this webpage.
+All SAP related forms (petitions for extension, requests to change approved classes) are located on the FORMS webpage, linked here and on the right-hand side of this webpage.
 There is no retroactive submission of petition forms; therefore, you must apply for financial aid and submit all required documentation by the established deadlines.

 There are two (2) levels in the petition process at the college for each type of petition (reinstatement or extension).